KrissanVan-DelaCruz/My_Portfolio/README.md

 # My Portfolio

-This is my Personal Portfolio and currently ongoing..
+This is my Personal Portfolio which showcase my skills and projects.

 # Tech Stack

-- Frontend: HTML, CSS
+- Frontend: HTML, CSS, JavaScript